-- Compressed Air from the air supply unit or other source of clean oil and moisture free compressed air connects to the fitting labeled "air in" (1).
-The quick fitting used to connect the gas supply accepts a 1⁄4 NPT fitting. - Gas supply is connected to the fitting labeled "gas in" (2).
-The quick fitting used to connect the gas supply accepts a 1⁄4 NPT fitting. - The control cable for the optional ULS Computer Controlled Compressed Air Unit is attached to the connector labeled compressor (3).
+- Compressed Air from the ULS computer Controlled Compressed Air Unit connects to the fitting labeled "air in" (2). - Gas supply is connected to the fitting labeled "gas in" (3).
+The quick fitting used to connect the gas supply accepts a 1⁄4 NPT fitting. - The control cable for the ULS computer Controlled Compressed Air Unit is attached to the connector labeled compressor (4).